Skip to main content

 2. Special rules

-• When the place of initiation of the dispatch or transport of the goods to be imported is located in a third country, the deliveries of the same made by the importer and, where appropriate, by successive purchasers will be understood to have been made in the territory of application of the Tax.
+• When the place of initiation of the dispatch or transport of the goods to be imported is located in a third country, the deliveries of the same made by the importer and, where applicable, by successive purchasers shall be deemed to have been made in the territory of application of the Tax.

-• In the case of goods subject to successive deliveries, sent or transported to another Member State directly from the first supplier to the final purchaser of the chain, the dispatch or transport will be understood to be linked only to the delivery of goods carried out in favor of the intermediary.
+• In the case of goods subject to successive deliveries, sent or transported to another Member State directly from the first supplier to the final purchaser in the chain, the dispatch or transport shall be understood to be linked solely to the delivery of goods made to the intermediary.

-An intermediary will be understood as a businessman or professional other than the first supplier, who dispatches or transports the goods directly, or through a third party in their name and on their behalf.
+An intermediary shall be understood to be a business or professional other than the first supplier, who issues or transports the goods directly, or through a third party in his name and on his behalf.

 3. When the goods are subject to installation or assembly, provided that the installation or assembly meets the following requirements: